Add a data table

 Select the Data Table (not Time Series Table) widget from the toolbox and drag it below the three text boxes that were created in the previous tutorial.

 The widget displays demo data by default.
 To change the data right click on the widget and select Properties (or simply double click on the widget).
-Tables and charts have an additional ‘Data’ tab that lets you select indicators from the data store.
+Tables and charts have an additional ‘Data’ tab that lets you select indicators from the data catalog.

 Switch to the ‘Data’ tab.

 The tab is split into ‘Areas’ and ‘Indicators’.

 ‘Areas‘ is used to add comparison values from other geographies (e.g. LSOAs) to the report.
 Ignore this option for now but make sure to untick the ‘Show Comparison Areas?’ box.

 ‘Indicators‘ displays data that is available for the selected geography (Wards).
 The first folder holds data that comes from the underlying feature service.
 In most cases this can be ignored and these indicators be deselected.
 All other folders are themes that hold indicators from the data catalog.
 Click on the names or folder icons to expand or close themes.
 You can also use the search box to search the data catalog for specific terms.

 All indicators with a ticked box are selected and will be displayed in the widget.
 You can either untick each of the selected indicators or use the help bar to deselect all indicators at once (center button).